altwalker/live-viewer/README.md

 ## Troubleshooting

-1. If you have troubles runnig the LiveViewer make sure that your models and code are valid.
+1. If you have troubles running the LiveViewer make sure that your models and code are valid.
 Ues:

     * `altwalker check` - for the model(s).
     * `altwalker verify` - for code.

 2. If you have trouble running the `live-viewer online` command make sure there are no GraphWalker processes running.

 ## Documentation